huaweicloud-latam/knowledge-base/docs/management-and-governance/iic/user-federation-keycloak-saml.md

 ## **Permission Sets**

-Além dos usuários e grupos, também se faz necessário a presença de permission sets para delegar permissões aos usuários criados.
-Para isso, navegue até a subseção “Permission Sets” na seção “Multi-Account Permissions”, e clique em “Create Permission Set”.
+In addition to users and groups, permission sets are also required to delegate permissions to the users created.
+To do this, navigate to the “Permission Sets” subsection in the “Multi-Account Permissions” section, and click “Create Permission Set”.

 ![](/huaweicloud-knowledge-base/assets/images/IIC-Keycloak-SAML/media/image18.png)

-Preencha os campos relativos ao tempo de sessão do usuário e o nome do permission set e clique em “Next” para avançar.
+Fill in the fields related to the user's session time and the permission set name and click “Next” to continue.

 ![](/huaweicloud-knowledge-base/assets/images/IIC-Keycloak-SAML/media/image19.png)

-Selecione as permissões que o permission set irá possuir e selecione “Next” seguido por “OK” para finalizar a criação do permission set.
+Select the permissions that the permission set will have and select “Next” followed by “OK” to finish creating the permission set.

 ![](/huaweicloud-knowledge-base/assets/images/IIC-Keycloak-SAML/media/image20.png)